 Tackle the issues in your supply chain with Fairtrade and the Fairtrade Standards.
 Your quality produce will be from a robust and resilient supply chain.
 Fairly paid, more secure and highly trained farmers are better equipped to deal with global challenges, from climate change to human rights abuses.
-Farmers and workers must meet Fairtrade Standards designed to support sustainable development of small producer organisations and agricultural workers in developing countries.
+Farmers and workers must meet Fairtrade Standards designed to support the sustainable development of small producer organisations and agricultural workers in lower-income countries.
 The Fairtrade Standards incorporate a holistic blend of social, economic and environmental criteria to address supply chain risks.

 2. Sell your commitment to sustainable trade

 The FAIRTRADE Mark is the most well-known and trusted Mark in the UK* and can increase your sales.
-77% of consumers have chosen Fairtrade products over non-Fairtrade products and 9 out of 10 consumers are aware of the Mark.
+77% of consumers have chosen Fairtrade products over non-Fairtrade products, and 9 out of 10 consumers are aware of the Mark.

 The FAIRTRADE Mark demonstrates that your business upholds your commitment to sustainable trade.
 Fairtrade is the gold standard in certification, and consumers are reassured that a business displaying the FAIRTRADE Mark stands by a fair deal for farmers.